The process of glass washing

-One thinks that the glass polishing would pass any Health & Safety inspection - the other finds the design of the machine good enough not to have to hide it behind a partition wall.
-These are the reasons given by just two of the proud owners of an M-iClean, who have opted for MEIKO's latest generation of undercounter machines.
-In the meantime, however, behind the success of this appliance are thousands of customers, who have opted for the latest dishwashing technology, outstanding interfaces between man and machine and industrial design from one of Germany's leading design studios.
+One thinks that the glass polishing would pass any Health & Safety inspection - the other finds the design of the glass washer good enough not to have to hide it behind a partition wall.
+These are the reasons given by just two of the proud owners of an M-iClean U glass washer, who have opted for MEIKO's latest generation of undercounter glass and dish washers.
+In the meantime, however, behind the success of this small dishwasher are thousands of customers, who have opted for the latest dishwashing technology, outstanding interfaces between man and machine and industrial design from one of Germany's leading design studios.

 "But I just want to wash up" - is what someone with less experience of glass management in the hotel and catering business might think.
 What they also want to do, or rather must do: take drinking glasses into consideration as a part of the added value chain.
 "A high-quality glass can be washed around 1000 times," explains Klaus Völkner.
 The Head of Sales in Germany for one of the best-known glass manufacturers, the company Stölzle in Lusatia, Saxony, also knows: "A glass can go through the dishwasher 400 times at most" - then it normally ends up in the dustbin.